ben-laufer/CpG_Me/README.md

 ## Chastity Filtering

-This workflow assumes your data is Illumina quality/chastity filtered, which most service providers these days will do by default.
+This workflow assumes your data is Illumina quality/chastity filtered, which most service providers these days will do by default, so this step is a vestige for older HiSeq data.

 You can check by using the following command, where file.fastq.gz represents your file: